Children's Core for Biomedical Statistics

 The CCTR has formed a PHIS Working Group to:

 - Encourage the generation of well-designed PHIS database studies among CCTR and Seattle Children's faculty to investigate inpatient and emergency department care for children

 - Carefully vet proposed studies in order to facilitate capacity for investigators to use the PHIS database

 - Develop infrastructure to similarly support near-future use of the PHIS+ database.

-The PHIS Working Group meets the fourth Wednesday of every month at Seattle Children's main campus from 3:30 to 4:30 p.m.
+The PHIS Working Group meets the fourth Wednesday of every month at Seattle Children's hospital campus from 3:30 to 4:30 p.m.
 The PHIS program coordinator will send out agenda, room number confirmation and teleconference number prior to each meeting.
 If there are no relevant agenda items we will send a cancellation notice.